AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 However, it's important to use DTOs judiciously and not overly complicate the design of your application.
 In some cases, especially in smaller applications, the overhead of creating DTOs might outweigh the benefits.

 ## Adapter
-The Adapter design pattern is a structural pattern that allows objects with incompatible interfaces to work together.
+The Adapter design pattern is a structural pattern that allows *objects with incompatible interfaces to work together*.
 It acts as a bridge between two incompatible interfaces, enabling them to collaborate without modifying their source code.

 Key components:
 - **Target:** Defines the interface that the client code uses to interact with.